luckasRanarison/kewb/README.md

 ## Description

-This is a Rubik's cube solver that uses Kociemba's two-phase algorithm (http://kociemba.org/cube.htm).
+This is a Rubik's cube solver that uses Kociemba's [two-phase algorithm](http://kociemba.org/cube.htm).
 However, please note that this is still a work in progress and the implementation is not yet efficient.
 The solver does not currently use symmetric reductions, pre-moves, or multi-threaded search.

 ## Usage